lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

          onto that, and future climate scenarios, all calculated from change

      * SUBMIT PROJECT: after SPECIES DATA, ALGORITHMS, and INPUT LAYERS have all been filled in correctly, this tab will show them with checkmarks beside them.
-Click "Submit Project" and the page will return a URL which may be used for viewing and downloading results.
+Click "Submit Project" and the resulting outputs will be accessible for viewing by clicking on the date/time which appears at the top of the list in the left pane.